lchamb/enlightenment/README.md

 # Enlightenment Bot

-The Enlightenment Bot seeks to automate the process of enlightenment through meditation.

-Based on the esoteric rite of the _gumonji-ho_, where the mantra of the Bodhisattva Kokuzo Bosatsu is recited 1,000,000 times in a row, the enlightenment bot automates the process of meditation.
+Based on the esoteric rite of the _Gumonji-ho_, where the mantra of the Bodhisattva Kokuzo Bosatsu is recited 10,000 times a day for 100 days, the enlightenment bot seeks to automate the process of meditation.

-Most famously the great teacher Kobo Daishi, founder of Japan’s Shingon Buddhism, practiced the rite before attaining enlightenment.
+The rite was made famous by the great teacher Kobo Daishi, founder of Japan’s Shingon sect of Buddhism, who practiced the rite before attaining enlightenment in a seaside cave on the Muroto Cape on the island of Shikoku in Japan.

-The Enlightenment Bot tweets the Morning Star mantra 10,000 times per day for 100 days.
+One million chants is clearly a lot of work, so I wrote a bot that chants the mantra for you.

 ## History

-Originally conceived as a twitter bot that would chant the mantra repetitiously, the gumonjiho was foiled by twitter’s anti-meditative policy of rejecting duplicate tweets.
+Originally conceived as a twitter bot that would chant the mantra repetitiously, [@gumonjiho](http://twitter.com/gumonjiho) was foiled by twitter’s anti-meditative policy of rejecting duplicate tweets.
 So the bot sits in the aethers of the internet, attempting to chant but being rejected by the message:

 `Could not post Tweet.
 Error: 403 Reason: Status is a duplicate.`

-The error message is a [http://en.wikipedia.org/wiki/K%C5%8Dan](koan) in itself, so I left it this way.
+The error message is a [koan](http://en.wikipedia.org/wiki/K%C5%8Dan) in itself.

 ## Instructions